quipucords/quipucords-ui/CONTRIBUTING.md

 Commit messages follow three basic guidelines
 - No more than `65` characters for the first line
-- If your pull request has more than a single commit you should include the pull request number in your message using the below format.
+- If your pull request has more than a single commit it is recommended, for notes and tracking, you include the pull request number in your message using the below format.
 This additional copy is not counted towards the `65` character limit.
   ```
   [message] (#1234)
   ```